TeamNewPipe/NewPipe/README.md

  3. Download the APK from [Github Releases](https://github.com/TeamNewPipe/NewPipe/releases) and install it as soon as we publish a release.
  4. Update via F-droid.
 This is the slowest method of getting updates, as F-Droid must recognize changes, build the APK itself, sign it, then push the update to users.

 We recommend method 2 for most users.
 APKs installed using method 2 or 3 are compatible with each other, but not with those installed using method 4.
-This is due to the same signing key (ours) being using for 2 and 3, but a different signing key (F-Droid's) being used for 4.
+This is due to the same signing key (ours) being used for 2 and 3, but a different signing key (F-Droid's) being used for 4.
 Building a debug APK using method 1 excludes a key entirely.
 Signing keys help ensure that a user isn't tricked into installing a malicious update to an app.

 In the meanwhile, if you want to switch sources for some reason (e.g. NewPipe's core functionality was broken and F-Droid doesn't have the update yet), we recommend following this procedure:
 1. Back up your data via Settings > Content > Export Database so you keep your history, subscriptions, and playlists